sawmodz/Shenyx_TwitchBot/README.md

 $ node ./index.js
 ```

+## What is that file ?

+here is a description of all files on `./config`

+- **annonceMessages.json** : In it they will have to put all the messages for the automatic announcements
+- **auth.json** : In it they will have to put all the information of connection for the bot
+- **customCommands.json** : Inside there will be all the custom commands, but I don't recommend to touch them
+- **messages.json** : Inside there are all the messages that the bots send you can modify them as you want
+- **settings.json** : in this one there are all the little settings for the bot
+- **whitelistDomain.json** : as in customsCommands in it there are all the whitelist domains but I also advise not to touch them

 ## Problem
 if you have a problem you can contact me on **[fiverr](https://fr.fiverr.com/darkword62149)** or via discord **Blizz#6699**